GiovZa/wholeRobot/gen2bot/src/README.md

 This src folder has all the C++ scripting code.

-To learn how the code works, start with falcon_tests.cpp, then listenerMotor.cpp, listenerMotorAuto.cpp, and finally gen2bot1.cpp and mine1.cpp simultaneously with gen2bot1.h
+To learn how the code works, start with falcon_tests.cpp, then listenerMotor.cpp, listenerMotorAuto.cpp, and finally notDT.cpp and NotDTClass.cpp simultaneously with ProcessManager.cpp

 Currently has: